npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 # JSON Mapping

+> [!NOTE]
+> EF Core 7.0 introduced support for [JSON columns](https://learn.microsoft.com/ef/core/what-is-new/ef-core-7.0/whatsnew#json-columns).
+Npgsql's JSON support - detailed below - is different, and has been available since version 3.0.
+We plan to adopt EF's JSON support in version 8.0.

 PostgreSQL has rich, built-in support for storing JSON columns and efficiently performing complex queries operations on them.
 Newcomers can read more about the PostgreSQL support on [the JSON types page](https://www.postgresql.org/docs/current/datatype-json.html), and on the [functions and operators page](https://www.postgresql.org/docs/current/functions-json.html).
 Note that the below mapping mechanisms support both the `jsonb` and `json` types, although the former is almost always preferred for efficiency reasons.

 The Npgsql EF Core provider allows you to map PostgreSQL JSON columns in three different ways: